 The Formation of an Argentinian Company

 As the economy opens up, the processes required to do business in Argentina become easier.
 This is true for the formation of Argentinian companies by foreigners.
-In saying this, due to successive governments essentially denying keen investors the opportunity to invest in the region, the processes and procedures to form an Argentina company can be more complex and timely than in other countries in the region such as Mexico and Colombia.
+In saying this, due to successive governments essentially denying keen investors the opportunity to invest in the region, the processes and procedures to form an Argentina company can be more complex and timely than in other countries such as Mexico and Colombia.

 In addition to the S.A.S, foreigners have two (2) other options (there are more, however, they are not recommendable considering their complexity and processing time) to choose from when considering a company formation in Argentina.
 See below these options: